blampe/taskwarrior-reminders/README.md

 [ ] Deleting a Reminder list with outstanding items in it will cause all of
     the items to be deleted (expected), but the list will be re-created empty.
     Simply delete it again to completely remove it.
+[ ] Apple's Reminders API is not efficient about querying recently modified
+    reminders, so CPU usage will sometime spike.

 [Command Line Tools]: https://developer.apple.com/download/more/?=command%20line%20tools
 [Taskwarrior Hooks]: https://taskwarrior.org/docs/hooks_guide.html